IkigaiLabsETH/ikigAI/README.md

 Supports both GPT-3.5 and GPT-4.
 Notably, GPT-3.5 offers a 16k context window via the API.
 Enhanced capabilities to connect with plugins and various APIs.

+## API GPT ROUTE.TS

+This is an experimental project using OpenAI GPT Plugins and Replicate to combine all AI APis into one.

+Instead of using separate interfaces for image generation, video generation, audio generation, and general text natural language processing, this app combines all of them together into a single prompt.

+APIs currently supported:
+- Text to image
+- Text to video
+- Text to audio
+- General natural language processing

+Examples of what you might ask:

+- Create a 4 day travel itinerary for Paris.
+- Create an image of someone in their production studio creating beats, futuristic, dim lighting, bronx new york
+- Create a track that sounds like it might come from kanye west, hip-hop, soul samples, heavy drums, innovative melodies, experimental sounds, unusual effects, automation, modulating filters, distortion effects
+- Create a video of clown fish swimming in a coral reef, beautiful, 8k, perfect, award winning, national geographic

 ## Wen 🔥 Features (soon)

 - Prompt library